Ambrosia is common in Ukraine – who is she and where is she from?

 Photo credit: Getty Images

-And in order for ragweed not to take over Ukraine, it is necessary to restore the plant cover where it is destroyed or damaged.
-These are areas along the construction of new highways, wastelands, areas with displaced soil, etc.
+And to prevent ragweed from taking over Ukraine, it is necessary to restore vegetation cover where it has been destroyed or damaged.
+This includes areas along the construction of new roads, wastelands, areas with displaced soil, etc.

 spot_imgspot_imgspot_imgspot_img